Polynomial Bounds in Koldobsky's Discrete Slicing Problem: From affine to central slices

 Hence, \eqref{eq:Gw} gives the existence of an affine hyperplane $A$ such that

 Applying Proposition \ref{prop:deviation} ii) to $\LE(K\cap A)$ shows that there exists a central hyperplane $H$ with

 where for the last inequality we used the bound \eqref{eq:flat}. \end{proof}

 Clearly, any strengthening of the flatness theorem \eqref{eq:flat} directly yields an improvement of \eqref{eq:main} in Corollary \ref{cor:central}.
-On the other hand, the affine estimate \eqref{eq:affine_estimate} is sharp as the cross-polytope $C_n^\star = \conv\{\pm e_1,\dots,\pm e_n\}$, where $e_i$ denotes the $i$th standard basis vector, shows. $C_n^\star$ contains $2n+1$ lattice points, its vertices together with the origin.
+On the other hand, the affine estimate \eqref{eq:affine_estimate} is sharp as the following example from \cite{AlexanderHenkZvavitch2017} shows: Let $C_n^\star = \conv\{\pm e_1,\dots,\pm e_n\}$, where $e_i$ denotes the $i$th standard basis vector.
+Then, $C_n^\star$ contains $2n+1$ lattice points, its vertices together with the origin.
 Its volume is $2^n/n!$.
 Moreover, it is easy to check that any hyperplane section of $C_n^\star$ can contain at most $2n-1$ lattice points of $C_n^\star$.
 This value is attained by the coordinate sections $C_n^\star\cap e_i^\perp$.
 Hence,

 where $A$ ranges over all affine hyperplanes.
 This shows that the linear order in \eqref{eq:affine_estimate} cannot be improved.